holistic-ai/holisticai-old/docs/_build/html/_sources/index.rst.txt

     measuring_bias
     mitigating_bias

-We also provide functions for :ref:`plotting` bias-related plots.

 Our long-term goal is to offer a set of techniques to easily measure and mitigate AI risks across five  areas: Bias, Efficacy, Robustness, Privacy and Explainability.
 This will allow a holistic assessment of AI systems.